PetarRan/shomei/README.md

 ## Contributing

-1. Fork the repository
+1. fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. open a Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

-**shōmei** is designed to help developers showcase their contributions while protecting corporate IP.
-However:
+**shōmei** is designed to help developers showcase their contributions while protecting corporate IP. however:

-- Always review the output before pushing to ensure no sensitive information remains
+- always review the output before pushing to ensure no sensitive information remains
-- Use dry-run mode to preview changes
+- use dry-run mode to preview changes
-- Consider your company's policies before using this tool
+- consider your company's policies before using this tool
-- The authors are not responsible for any data leaks or policy violations
+- the authors are not responsible for any data leaks or policy violations

 ## Acknowledgments

-- Built with [GitPython](https://gitpython.readthedocs.io/) for robust Git operations
+- built with [GitPython](https://gitpython.readthedocs.io/) for robust Git operations
 - CLI powered by [Click](https://click.palletsprojects.com/) for excellent user experience
-- Beautiful output thanks to [Rich](https://rich.readthedocs.io/)
+- beautiful output thanks to [Rich](https://rich.readthedocs.io/)

 ---

-**Made with ❤️ for developers who want to showcase their work safely.**
+**made with ❤️ for developers who want to showcase their work safely.**